-Independent whisky bottlers buy casks from distilleries and bottle the whisky themselves.
+Independent bottlers buy casks from distilleries and bottle the whisky themselves.

 Independent bottlers experiment.
 They play around with different maturation times.
 They test different casks and finishes.
 They usually bottle their whiskies at cask strength, avoid chill-filtration and artificial colouring.
 Independent whisky is the real deal.
 That's why we love them.